 BVI Company Restoration

-If your BVI company has been struck off or dissolved we can assist you with having it restored to the Companies Register.
-To restore your dissolved or struck off company and continue trading you need to bring the companies filings up-to-date, and pay any outstanding government fees.
+If your BVI company is in Strike Off or has been dissolved we can assist you with having it restored to the Companies Register.
+To restore the company to good standing and continue trading you need to bring the companies filings up-to-date, and pay any outstanding government fees.
+There are two different ways to bring the company back into good standing , depending whether or not it is in Strike Off, or Dissolved.

 BVI Administrative Company Restoration Procedure

-An administrative company restoration is submitted to the BVI Registry of Corporate Affairs if the company was struck off the register less than 6 years ago.
+An administrative company restoration is submitted to the BVI Registry of Corporate Affairs if the company is in Strike Off .
+The time frame allowed for this procedure is within 6 years of the Strike Off date.

 A successful application requires the following documents and procedure to be met:

-- The application must be made within a 6 year period following the dissolution of the company.
+- The application must be made within a 6 year period following the Strike Off date

-- Copy of a company search from the BVI Registry of Corporate Affairs showing struck off or dissolved status
+- Copy of a company search from the BVI Registry of Corporate Affairs showing Strike Off status

 - Copy of the Certificate of Incorporation

-- Pay all outstanding government fees and any associated fines.
+- Payment all outstanding government fees and any associated fines.

-If the company has been struck off the register for over 6 years the company is dissolved and an application to the BVI Court will be required.
+If the company has been in Strike Off for over 6 years the company is dissolved and an application to the BVI Court will be required.

 BVI Court Restoration